Tech Sustainability Consultant

 Joined on September 27, 2015

-Michael J. Oghia is a consultant, editor, researcher, and ICT sustainability advocate working within the digital infrastructure, Internet governance, and media development ecosystems.
-He is a third-culture kid (TCK), a connector at heart, and multi-role communications and engagement professional with more than a decade of experience in sustainability, conflict resolution, development, journalism & media, infrastructure, and policy across seven countries and regions: The United States, Lebanon, India, Turkey, the Netherlands, Serbia, and the Nordics.
+Michael J. Oghia is a Belgrade-based entrepreneur and tech sustainability consultant working within the digital infrastructure, cyber resilience, Internet governance, and media development ecosystems.
+He is a connector at heart and a multi-role communications and engagement professional with more than a decade of experience in sustainability, conflict resolution, development, journalism & media, infrastructure, and policy across seven countries and regions: The United States, Lebanon, India, Turkey, the Netherlands, Serbia & the Balkans, and the Nordics.
 Michael also loathes referring to himself in third person.

 Except where otherwise noted, all postings by Michael J. Oghia on CircleID are licensed under a Creative Commons License.